SDLC Guide: Software Development Planning Stage Explained

 A variety of tools and platforms can be used to establish clear and robust communication links between team members and stakeholders:

-These tools, when effectively used, can bridge the communication gap between developers and stakeholders, ensuring that everyone is informed, aligned, and engaged throughout the project.
+It’s pretty self-explanatory, but when used effectively, these tools can bridge the communication gap between developers and stakeholders, ensuring that everyone is informed, aligned, and engaged throughout the project.

 [Read also: Your Essential Guide to Nearshore Software Development]